 - Hollywood Hacking: One of the earliest instances of this trope in film.
 Arguably, Flynn's methods aren't too unrealistic compared to other examples.
 Sitting at Lora's terminal, he was getting ready to put the MCP into a logic loop so he could search for his file uninhibited.
 Had he not been sitting in front of the digitizing laser, he might have succeeded.
 Furthermore, CLU is an actual hacking program, albeit a custom one.

-- Humans by Any Other Name: "Users" are gods to the programs but are humans.
+- Humans by Any Other Name: Computer programmers are known as "Users" to the programs, and treated as gods.

 - Humongous Mecha: For lack of a better category, the Recognizers go here as they are giant-sized flying tanks.

-- I Don't Pay You to Think: Sark tells an underling, "Don't think anymore.
+- I Don't Pay You to Think: Sark tells his lieutenant, "Don't think anymore.
 I do the thinking around here."

 - I Knew There Was Something About You: Ram figures out that there's something strange about Flynn from the beginning.
 When he's dying, he flat out asks Flynn "Are you a User?"
 Flynn's confirmation allows him to Go Out with a Smile, happy to not only be right in his suspicions, but knowing that the Users exist and one is there to help.